How does the dispute process work?

 We will deduct the disputed amount and fee from your account the day after a dispute is received.
 If you win a dispute, we will deposit the amount back into your account the next day.

-Stripe will send any evidence you submit to your customer’s credit card company.
+Stripe will send any evidence you submit to the credit card’s bank.
 That company will then make a decision about whether or not to resolve the dispute in your favor.
 The disputed amount is refunded to your bank account if the dispute is resolved in your favor.

 What does the dispute status mean?
 How can I tell when it changes?